-This handbook applies to all employees of Flashbay Ltd. For the avoidance of doubt, where this Handbook refers to 'the Company', it means Flashbay Ltd. This handbook and the underlying policies do not apply to agency workers, self-employed contractors or volunteers unless otherwise stated.
+This handbook applies to all Australian employees of Flashbay.
+For the avoidance of doubt, where this Handbook refers to 'the Company', it means the Australian business unit.
+This handbook and the underlying policies do not apply to agency workers, self-employed contractors or volunteers unless otherwise stated.

-2. The Flashbay work principles
+2.0 The Flashbay work principles